Royal Variety Performance: Background and founding

-Artists and performers
+Artists, performers and broadcasts

 Top performers included Vesta Tilley, Sir George Robey, David Devant, Anna Pavlova, Harry Lauder and Cecilia Loftus.
 The organisers did not invite Marie Lloyd, because of a professional dispute.
 Her act was deemed too risqué and her three public, unsuccessful marriages were thought to make her unfit to perform in front of royalty.
 She held a rival performance in a nearby theatre, which she advertised was "by command of the British public".
 The name of the event was changed to prevent possible royal embarrassment.
 The Royal Variety Performance became an annual event at the suggestion of King George V from 1921 and from 1927 the British Broadcasting Corporation began to broadcast it on radio.

-From 1928 through to 1938, the impresario-producer and manager of the London Palladium, George Black, took over the presentation of the Royal Variety Performance.
+From 1928 to 1938, the impresario-producer and manager of the London Palladium, George Black, took over the presentation of the Royal Variety Performance.
 He would also facilitate as compere at the shows.
 His first production was held on 1 March 1928 at the London Coliseum and from 1930 to 1937 he held the shows at the London Palladium.
 His 1938 show returned to the London Coliseum.
 Throughout World War II from 1939 to 1944 no shows were presented.
 The show resumed in 1945 after the war ended.

 From 1960 to 2010, the BBC and ITV broadcast a recorded version of the show, alternating the production between their two main channels, with the BBC producing and televising the 'even years' and ITV televising the 'odd years'.
 In both 1976 and 1978, the BBC broadcast the show live.
 The show was staged mainly in a West End theatre.
-Prior to 1999, only two shows were staged outside London (1955 in Blackpool and 1959 in Manchester), but since becoming the exclusive broadcaster, ITV has staged the show in regional theatres outside London.
-From 2011, ITV have exclusive rights to televise the show.
+Prior to 1999, only two shows were staged outside London (1955 in Blackpool and 1959 in Manchester), but in 2003, 2005, 2007 & 2009, Royal Varieties were aired on ITV from regional theatres outside London.
+ITV secured exclusive rights to televise the show in 2011.
 The show has been frequently staged in the London Palladium theatre, and in the 1950s and 1960s a television show based on the same idea, called Sunday Night at the London Palladium and hosted by many entertainers, including Bruce Forsyth, ran for over 20 years.

-A wide range of acts has performed at the Royal Variety Performance, including Laurel and Hardy in 1947, the Beatles in 1963, the Supremes in 1968 and the Blue Man Group in 2005.
+A wide range of acts has performed at the Royal Variety Performance, including Laurel and Hardy in 1947, The Beatles in 1963, the Supremes in 1968 and the Blue Man Group in 2005.
 Max Bygraves and Cliff Richard are two of the most frequent performers, having appeared at least 14 and 13 times each respectively between 1950 and 2008.
 The Beatles appeared at the 1963 show, when John Lennon delivered the famous line:

 The money raised by the Royal Variety Performance provides most of the funding for the Royal Variety Charity (formerly the Entertainment Artistes' Benevolent Fund) and its care-home for retired members of the entertainment profession and their dependents, Brinsworth House.

 In 1974, Noele Gordon presented the Royal Variety Performance making her the first female presenter of the show.